littlef00t/BoneAppetit/README.md

 set up, a Dish store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React views for the Dish `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Images can be created, read, (updated as bonus?) and destroyed in the browser.
+At the end of Phase 2, Dishes can be created, read, (updated as bonus?) and destroyed in the browser.

 [Details][phase-two]